 With five to six printings, these cards are by far the most common Base Set cards in existence, and their prices reflect that.
 Unlimited Edition was printed to meet the insane demand of a public that became obsessed with Pokémon.
-A Charizard from these printings would fetch about $35 in Near Mint condition from a collector.
-Expect to receive much less than that if you are selling your copy to a store.
+A Charizard from these printings could fetch about $500 in Near Mint condition from a collector.

 In early 2000, Wizards of the Coast released the fairly unpopular Base Set 2, which was a combination of a number of cards from the original Base Set and the Jungle expansion.
 This brought the number of cards in the set up to 130 from Base Set’s original 102.
 Base Set 2, being a reprint set, was never printed in a “1st Edition” configuration with the “Edition 1” logo on the left.
 Base Set 2, unlike the original Base Set had a set symbol logo on the right side—a stylized 2 with a Pokéball on top of it (see the bottom right corner of the Charizard artwork in the card below).

-Base Set 2 Charizards are priced very similarly to Base Set Unlimited printings.
-A Base Set 2 Charizard has a retail value of about $35 in Near Mint condition.
+Base Set 2 Charizard is priced very similarly to Base Set Unlimited printings.
+A Base Set 2 Charizard has a retail value of about $400 in Near Mint condition.

 In May 2002, Wizards of the Coast released their next reprint set, Legendary Collection.
 It is believed that this set was not called Base Set 3 due to the massive unpopularity of Base Set 2.
 However, Legendary Collection went on to become one of the most popular Pokémon sets of that era.
 Legendary Collection reprinted 110 cards from the Base Set, Jungle, Fossil, and Team Rocket expansions, and even included a card that was previously only available as a promotional card (Mewtwo).